Voting starts in March for the Drupal Association Board election.

 - If the solution is likely to be controversial or difficult to get right then it is more likely it should be handled in public.

 - If there is no known way to exploit the issue and it's difficult to imagine a way to exploit it without some other attack already in place (e.g. SQL injection) then the issue can probably be handled in public.

 - If the issue is related to insecure cryptographic storage of site keys (e.g. they are stored in plain text in the database) that is disclosed or reasonably expected of the module then the issue can be handled in public.
 If a module stores sensitive user information in a non-encrypted format that should be handled as a private issue.

 For example, an issue that requires a username that contains XSS cannot be exploited with core alone because core has validation on usernames.
 However, it is likely that a module importing users or making usernames from an external source (like distributed authentication) will allow non-standard usernames that might contain malicious characters.
 So, in the past there have been issues handled privately and with an Advisory to fix XSS in user names.
 On the other hand, an XSS issue related to other names (e.g. languages) that are unlikely to be entered/imported from an untrusted source can be handled in public.

 Always report the issue to the team and let them make the decision on whether to handle in public or private.

 How does the "Security update" taxonomy term relate to Security Advisories?

-The reason for this policy is not to try to hide vulnerabilities, but simply to provide a mechanism for alerting people to problems with developer level releases that doesn't create the noise nor require the overhead of a normal SA.
+The reason for this policy is not to try to hide vulnerabilities, but simply to provide a mechanism for alerting people to problems with developer-level releases that doesn't create the noise nor require the overhead of a normal security advisory.